 Real Performance

 R-value is the most common method of labeling the thermal performance of an insulation product.
 However, labeled R-value often does not reflect how well an insulation system will perform in the real world.
-Fiberglass insulation in particular has a major performance gap between its labeled and installed R-value.

 Back to top